Giddy Up: My Bike & Gear…

 I bought my 2014 model dtracker secondhand for 117,000 baht from an original owner who carefully took care of it.
 He had owned the bike for around 1 year and I bought it near the end of 2014.
 Being around the same height as me he had already lowered the bike, which suited me well.
 Plus he had the bike derestricted.
 These factors along with a nice custom padded seat swayed me to bite the bullet and buy it.

 Later on after riding the bike for some time I decided to drop a tooth on the sprocket to give me extra torque.
 Lost a little top speed but gained much more torque on mountain roads, so was worth getting it done.

 With the dtracker you do have to change gears a lot though and it really doesn’t have a lot of power, but so far I am still happy with it.

 One additional thing to note about the dtracker is the lack of fuel gauge and just a warning light when fuel is getting low.
 It is a good idea to get into the habit of setting the timer on the bike when you fuel up and then keeping an eye on the KM’s covered for gauging when you need to refuel.

 When I bought the bike the tires were still stock tires and quite hard, so I changed them for Pirelli Sport Dragons.
 Recently though I have changed the Sport Dragons for IRC-IZS, as they get good reviews for being stickier and grippier on the roads.
-Not yet sure if I will change the tires again for rainy season.
-Will consider that one before the rains come.

 Top Box: GIVI E300